ozakary/data-RuP/README.md

 ---

-This is the supporting code for the manuscript “***Fine-Tuned Atomistic Foundation Model Uncovers Short-Range Order and Phase Transition in the Parent Compound of Ru-Pnictide Superconductor***”.
+This is the supporting code for the manuscript “***Fine-Tuned Atomistic Foundation Model Uncovers Short-Range Order and Phase Transition in the Parent Compound of Ru-Pnictide Superconductors***”.
 [DOI: TBA]

 The repository comprises the following sections: